Adventune/peppi-2-ics/README.md

 > [!WARNING]
 > This is not tested in any way.
 It was solely coded based on what I saw in my
 > Peppi environment.
 I don't know if this extends to other environments
-> (I study in Oulu university, others might not work :shrug:).
+> (I study in University of Oulu, others might not work :shrug:).
 There are
 > probably some cases where an error is thrown or something else goes wrong.

 ## Dependecies